oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 Example terraform configs related to the resource : https://github.com/oracle/terraform-provider-oci/tree/master/examples/

 Creates an instance configuration.
-An instance configuration is a template that defines the settings to use when creating Compute instances.
+An instance configuration is a template that defines the settings to use when creating Compute instances or GPU Memory Clusters.

 ## Example Usage